Equity mutual funds record inflows worth Rs 8,666 crore in August

 The schemes that witnessed outflows included small-cap, multi-cap, and large-cap funds.
 Equity-linked savings schemes and value funds also reported outflows.

-Investors took interest in hybrid funds as they infused liquidity worth Rs 18,706 crore in them.
+Investors took interest in hybrid funds as they infused liquidity worth Rs 18,706 crore in them, as compared to Rs 19,481 crores a month ago.
 This included Rs 16,571 crore in arbitrage funds.

 Further, gold exchange-traded funds (ETFs) witnessed a net inflow of Rs 24 crore last month, compared to a net outflow of Rs 61.5 crore in July.
 In addition, investors infused a net sum of Rs 1,074 crore in debt mutual funds in the month under review compared to a net Rs 73,964 crore in July.